gerald-scharitzer/cryptographic-transition.net/src/jekyll/index.md

 For asymmetric cryptography you need post-quantum cryptography like lattice- or hash-based algorithms.

 For higher security you need hybrid cryptography, which uses both classic and post-quantum cryptography to gain the greater protection of both.

+To uphold this level of security you need cryptographic agility.
+When an algorithm is identified as insecure, then you want to be able to quickly remove it from your set of secure algorithms and work on with the remaining set.
+This needs at least two different key exchange and signature algorithms.